Home All About Yellow Tang Fish: An Ultimate Guide

 Appearance

-- Coloration: Yellow Tangs are known for their bright, vibrant yellow color, making them stand out in aquariums.
+• Coloration: These Tangs are known for their bright, vibrant yellow color, making them stand out in aquariums.

-- Fins: Their fins are prominent, with a sharp spine on their tail that they use for defence.
+• Fins: Their fins are prominent, with a sharp spine on their tail that they use for defense.
 This spine can be dangerous, so handle it with care.

 Male vs Female Yellow Tang